trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 - Not comparable: it makes no sense to compare tickets because tickets of the same type are all equal and can be merged into a single ticket.
 When ticket types are different then it is no more comparable.
 - Transferable: you can send a ticket into a Transaction parameter.
-- Storable: only on smart contract storage for the moment (Note: a new protocol release will enable it for implicit accounts soon).
+- Storable: only on smart contract storage for the moment (Note: a new protocol release will enable it for use accounts soon).
 - Non-dupable: you cannot copy or duplicate a ticket, it is a unique singleton object living in a specific blockchain instance.
 - Splittable: if the amount is > 2 then you can split the ticket object into 2 objects.
 - Mergeable: you can merge tickets from the same ticketer and the same type.